Ices, ice creams, and frozen desserts

 1. Wash and hull berries, sprinkle with sugar, and let stand one hour; mash, and rub through a fine sieve; add gelatine soaked in cold and dissolved in boiling water.

-2. Set in pan of ice water and stir until it begins to thicken; then fold in whip from cream, put in mould, cover, pack in salt and ice, and let stand four hours.
+2. Beat in pan of ice water and stir until it begins to thicken; then fold in whip from cream, put in mould, cover, pack in salt and ice, and let stand four hours.

 3. Raspberries may be used in place of strawberries.